TylerLu/EDUGraphAPI/README.md

 **LinkedOrO365UsersOnlyAttribute**

-The is another authorization filter.
+This is another authorization filter.
 With it we can only allow linked users or Office 365 users to visit the protected controllers/actions.

 ~~~c#
 protected override bool AuthorizeCore(HttpContextBase httpContext)